 - Death-related losses

 It is crucial that you or your loved one seeks immediate medical attention after a cluttered walkway accident.
 Despite injuries often being seemingly minor, they can develop into serious health problems at a later time.
 Having your injury treated immediately means you mitigate the risk of developing long-term health problems.
-You should also get in contact with a New York cluttered space attorney.
+You should also get in contact with a New York cluttered space accident attorney.

-At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we are experienced personal injury attorneys.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we are experienced New York personal injury attorneys.
 We are able to assist you or your loved one in proving another party’s negligence and getting the compensation you deserve.
 You should not have to bear the emotional, physical, and financial costs of a walkway accident alone.
 Call us today at (212) 986-7353 to get your cluttered walkway accident claim started.

 The female plaintiff fell down a flight of stairs at work and suffered a brain herniation that compressed the brain stem, which she contended was due to delayed treatment at the hospital emergency room.